DavidZhongtai/davidzhongtai/README.md

 ### David An
 >/ ˈ deɪvɪd æn /

 I'm a developer passionate about self studying all things machine learning and software development.
 I am still a high school student (12th grade) preapring for college.
 I enjoy working in Python and Java.
 Recently, I just started learning advanced Python topics and building websites with HTML + CSS!
 In my spare time, I enjoy running and playing the piano.
-I am also open for hire!

 ### 🧱 Tech Stack
  - Jupyter Notebooks